Reflecting Upon Irreducible Mind

 is ontologically dependent on the brain or not.

-brain (and having established consciousness as an ontologically primary
+on the brain (and having established consciousness as an ontologically

-entity), then new ontological discussions about the nature of consciousness
+primary entity), then new ontological discussions about the nature of

 Right.